Sweet Adeline is a neighborhood bakeshop. Everything is made here in small batches; this means we run out of some items on some days.

 Sweet Adeline is 15 years old.
 Hard to believe.
 Everyone who has worked here has left behind a part of themselves that has enriched the shop.
 Many of the people have gone on to open their own businesses: Earl, our first lead baker, has Lotta’s in San Francisco.

 The current staff continues the tradition of putting their ♥ into the pastries and desserts that we make for you each day.

 Jillian heads the baking team with her gentle assurance.
-Colleen, Deb, and Stephanie wake up bright and early so that the doors can open with their display of morning goodies that gets replenished with cakes and pies as the day progresses.
+Colleen, Deb, and Nicole wake up bright and early so that the doors can open with their display of morning goodies that gets replenished with cakes and pies as the day progresses.

 We do not stop there though.
 Celebratory and wedding cakes are a special part of our repertoire, headed by Jason.

 The front is managed by Amanda, and a group of friendly and enthusiastic staff who look forward to knowing your order.

 Lucas has one of the hardest jobs, but he makes it look easy.
 Dishes are washed, fruit is prepped, the pantry is organized.
 We are grateful.

 And Now to You, Our Customers

 You live in the neighborhood or stop by on your bike or in your car.
 It is your support that has made this small, corner bakeshop a success.
 Many of you we know by name or by drink.
 Many of you were here on the first day.
 Some of you are new customers whose name we will know.
 All of you help to make up this vibrant community of South Berkeley.
 Thank you all!